Egypt- a Land Where Beauty Never Fadesadmin

 - Transport – Travel is best arranged through the hotel/ tour operator.
 The Rail system is good but very crowded.
 Road transport can be arranged.
 Taxis may not all be licensed so follow the color coded license plates.
 If you hire a felucca on the Nile, make sure you get a good captain so that you don’t get taken for a ‘ride’!

 The Nile cruises organized through the hotel or tour operator are the best.Security- Entry to most places would involve heavy security checks because of the recent unrest in the region.

 Be patient and prepared for these delays.Baksheesh is sought by anyone who even poses for a photograph with you.
 So be prepared to be asked for tips.
 ‘La Shukran’ means “No, Thank you” and should be used every time someone tries to sell you something or asks for an uncalled for tip.

 Carry a basic medical kit with pills for headaches, stomach problems, eye drops, etc.Carry Egyptian Pounds separately so that you don’t have hawkers and peddlers looking into your collection of credit cards and foreign currency and charging you more!

 A pocket flashlight helps inside stairs and passageways of some monuments which depend solely on natural light.

-Post Written by: Elizabeth Dcosta, travel writer at The Vacation Rentals Experts – an online and offline digital marketing strategy that creates marketing solutions for vacation rentals, holiday homes and brands.
+Joint project written by Elizabeth Dcosta – Travel blogger and Angella Grey, the marketing manager at The Vacation Rentals Experts – an online and offline digital marketing agency that creates marketing solutions for vacation rentals, holiday homes and brands.